great-expectations/great_expectations/docs/reference/core_concepts.rst

 An **Expectation Suite Validation Result** combines multiple Expectation Validation Results and metadata about the validation into a single report.

-A **Checkpoint** faciliates running a validation as well as configurable **Actions** such as updating Data Docs, sending a notification to your team about validation results, or storing a result in a shared S3 bucket.
+A **Checkpoint** facilitates running a validation as well as configurable **Actions** such as updating Data Docs, sending a notification to your team about validation results, or storing a result in a shared S3 bucket.
 The Checkpoint makes it easy to add Great Expectations to your project by tracking configuration about what data, Expectation Suite, and Actions should be run when.

 .. attention::

-  The Checkpoint feature is continuing to evolve as we standardize on that name instead of "Validation Operator" but the behavior is very similar.
+  Checkpoints are an evolution of the soon-to-be-deprecated Validation Operators.

 .. toctree::
    :maxdepth: 2

    /reference/core_concepts/validation.rst
-   /reference/core_concepts/validation_operators_and_actions.rst
+   /reference/core_concepts/checkpoints_and_actions.rst

 .. _reference__core_concepts__data_contexts: